Len Eshmont

-Leonard Charles Eshmont (August 26, 1917 – May 12, 1957) was an American professional football halfback and safety for the New York Giants of the National Football League (NFL) and the San Francisco 49ers, then in the All-America Football Conference (AAFC).
+Leonard Charles Eshmont (August 26, 1917 – May 12, 1957) was an American professional football player who was a halfback and safety for the New York Giants of the National Football League (NFL) and the San Francisco 49ers, then in the All-America Football Conference (AAFC).
+He played college football for the Fordham Rams.

 Early life and college

 Len Eshmont hailed from Atlas, Pennsylvania, a small town near Mount Carmel.

 He played college football at Fordham University in The Bronx; as a senior in 1940, he led the Rams to a 7–1 regular season record and a berth in the Cotton Bowl, which they lost by a point to sixth-ranked Texas A&M.

 Professional career

 Eshmont was selected by the New York Giants in fifth round of the 1941 NFL draft, 36th overall.
-He served in the U.S. Navy during World War II and then played for the 49ers from 1946 to 1949, and scored the first touchdown in franchise history.
+He served in the U.S. Navy during World War II and then played for the 49ers from 1946 to 1949, and scored the first touchdown in franchise history, doing so on a 40-yard pass from Frankie Albert on September 8, 1946.